Pardosa pseudoannulata: Reproduction

 Pardosa pseudoannulata males and females differ in terms of sexual behavior.
 Females are monandrous, meaning that they only mate with one male at a time.
-This motivates the evolution of sexual cannibalism for males, as the male will parent all of the female’s offspring, making the paternal investment worthwhile.
+This motivates the evolution of sexual cannibalism for males, as the male will parent all of the female's offspring, making the paternal investment worthwhile.
 On the other hand, males are polygynous if not cannibalized.

 Females are able to store sperm from a copulation and use it produce multiple egg sacs.
 This prevents them from being motivated to mate again.
 The result is higher aggression rates in female spiders who have previously mated.

 Females will carry their sac filled with eggs connected to their spinnerets.
 This will detach when it is time for the offspring to be born.
-The new offspring will crawl onto the mother’s abdomen and stay there for 5 days.
-During this time, they will feed off of the remains of their yolk from the mother’s eggs.
+The new offspring will crawl onto the mother's abdomen and stay there for 5 days.
+During this time, they will feed off of the remains of their yolk from the mother's eggs.
 After this period, they will move into the leaf litter and detach live from the mother.

 Copulation duration for Pardosa pseudoannulata ranges from 19 to 93 minutes.
-The duration of copulation is significantly higher with males that arecannibalized.
+The duration of copulation is significantly higher with males that are cannibalized.
 Copulation duration is independent of the sperm count of the male.
 Male spiders will need up to seven days in order to replenish their sperm count.
 For females, reproducing with a male that has recently mated and has a low sperm count will lead to a lower chance of reproductive success.
 The sperm count of the male has no impact on copulation duration or intensity, so it is believed that females are unable to distinguish males with high sperm counts from males with low sperm counts.